Train at Moving Edge: Online-Verified Prompt Selection for Efficient RL Training of Large Reasoning Model: Abstract

 \section{Abstract}

 Reinforcement learning (RL) has become essential for post-training large language models (LLMs) in reasoning tasks.
-While scaling rollouts can stabilize training and enhance performance, the computational overhead is a critical issue.
+While scaling rollouts can stabilize training and enhance performance, it introduces substantial computational overhead.
 In algorithms like GRPO, multiple rollouts per prompt incur prohibitive costs, as a large portion of prompts provide negligible gradients and are thus of low utility.
-To address this problem, we investigate how to select high-utility prompts before the rollout phase.
-Our experimental analysis reveals that sample utility is non-uniform and evolving: the strongest learning signals concentrate at the ``learning edge", the intersection of intermediate difficulty and high uncertainty, which shifts as training proceeds.
-Motivated by this, we propose HIVE (History-Informed and online-VErified prompt selection), a dual-stage framework for data-efficient RL.
-HIVE utilizes historical reward trajectories for coarse selection and employs prompt entropy as a real-time proxy to prune instances with stale utility.
-By evaluating HIVE across multiple math reasoning benchmarks and models, we show that HIVE yields significant rollout efficiency without compromising performance.
+This raises a key question: \textit{how to identify high-utility prompts before an expensive rollout?} Our experimental analysis reveals that sample utility is non-uniform and dynamic: the strongest learning signals concentrate at the ``learning edge'', the intersection of intermediate difficulty and high response entropy, which shifts throughout training.
+Motivated by this observation, we propose HIVE, a history-informed and online-verified prompt selection framework for data-efficient RL training.
+HIVE first uses historical reward statistics and response entropy as a cheap prior to filter candidate prompts, and then employs prompt entropy as a real-time proxy to prune instances with stale utility.
+Across multiple reasoning benchmarks and base models, HIVE maintains reasoning accuracy with substantial rollout cost reduction, achieving up to 2.3× total training speedup.